dgroomes/kafka-playground/kafka-consumer-algorithms/kafka-consumer-concurrent-across-partitions/README.md

-# kafka-consumer-async
+# kafka-consumer-concurrent-across-partitions

-An asynchronous Kafka consumer that decouples message processing from the poll loop.
+A Kafka consumer that processes messages concurrently across partitions and decouples message processing from the poll loop.

 ## Overview

-Depending on the workload, an asynchronous implementation can yield higher throughput and lower latency than a synchronous/sequential implementation.
+Depending on the workload, an asynchronous implementation can yield higher throughput and lower end-to-end latency than a synchronous/sequential implementation.
 These are the key features:

 * Message processing is concurrent
 * Message processing related to one partition does not block message processing related to another partition